falco81/ESP32S3_VirtualCDROM/README.md

 #### `GET /api/img/rm?img=PATH&file=FILEPATH`

 Delete a file or folder from inside a FAT12 image.
+When deleting a folder, all cluster chains for files and sub-folders inside it are recursively freed before the folder entry is removed.

 #### `GET /api/img/mkdir?img=PATH&dir=DIRPATH&name=NAME`